-Watch the video above to see exactly what it takes for a digital radio to earn our coveted Which?
+Watch the video below to see exactly what it takes for a digital radio to earn our coveted Which?
 Best Buy recommendation, and how our testing separates the best from the worst.

 We independently test a wide range of digital radios using a strict range of criteria and will only recommend the ones that are easy to use, give clear instructions and, most importantly, sound fantastic.
 So, you can be sure that the radio you're buying is excellent and really does what the manufacturer claims it will.